laneboysrc/rc-light-controller/doc/sbus-protocol.md

 * Frame detection

 Most libraries seem to use HEADER and FOOTER/FOOTER2 to detect frames.
-Those libraries will not work wiht the FASSTest 12CH mode, which uses 0x08 last byte.
+Those libraries will not work with the FASSTest 12CH mode, which uses 0x08 last byte.

 BetaFlight uses the maximum frame time of 3000 us + 500 us margin.
-If the time since the last byte is more than this 3500us then a start of frame is assumed.
+If the time since the last byte is more than 3500us then a start of frame is assumed.
 This will only work with interrupt-driven UART receive.
 (Source: https://github.com/betaflight/betaflight/blob/master/src/main/rx/sbus.c)